MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-mileage.md

 The difference between old and the new design of Mileage rate tiers is in Quantity field processing.
 Before 10.0.18 the Quantity field was considered as *lower limit* - when accumulation crosses that Quantity – the corresponding rate was used.

 From 10.0.18 onwards, the Quantity field is considered as the *upper limit* – and corresponding rate is used when mileage accumulation is lesser than that defined in the Quantity field.
 The new model for mileage tiers helps with consistency across mileage tiers and better usability.

-It is necessary to setup new tiers after upgrading to 10.0.18 to reflect new design of Mileage tiers setup.
-We recommend testing the setup first in UAT/TEST environment and validating the results.

 All approved expense reports will be recalculated during posting according to the new design.